Dog Urine Killing Your Grass? How to Stop Lawn Damage and Fix Yellow Spots

 Use First Saturday Lime to Neutralize Urine Damage

-Another highly effective option is First Saturday Lime Insect Repellent.
+Another option that may help is First Saturday Lime Insect Repellent.
 While it’s best known as a pest deterrent, it also has antimicrobial properties and helps neutralize acidic urine, which causes dull, yellow, and dead patches.

 When lawn care season came around in 2024, Kimberly Alt (our in-house lawn care expert) tested First Saturday Lime against her dog’s urine spots.
 Just 17 days after applying First Saturday Lime, the difference was undeniable.